Golden Gate Fields Picks

 In the summer of 2007, as mandated by the California Horse Racing Board, Golden Gate Fields installed a Tapeta all-weather racing surface.
 The synthetic racing surface ensures safer racing for both horses and riders.

-Golden Gate Fields Track Configuration
+Golden Gate Fields Configuration and Track Bias

 The world-class Golden Gate Fields race track features a 7-furlong turf course and a one-mile all-weather main course.